The Bird Seller (1953 film)

 The Bird Seller (Der Vogelhändler) is a 1953 West German musical film directed by Arthur Maria Rabenalt and starring Ilse Werner, Wolf Albach-Retty and Eva Probst.

-An operetta film, it is one of several adaptations of the operetta The Bird Seller by Carl Zeller.

 The film was made at the Bavaria Studios in Munich and shot in Agfacolor.
 The sets were designed by the art director Felix Smetana.
+An operetta film, it is one of several adaptations of the operetta The Bird Seller by Carl Zeller.